XeroAPI/xero-python-custom-connections-starter/README.md

-# TODO - update readme for custom connections
-# xero-python-oauth-starter
+# Xero Python Custom Connection Starter

-This is a starter app with the code to perform OAuth 2.0 authentication
+This is a starter app with the code to get you interacting with the Xero API using the xero-python SDK and OAuth 2.0 Client Credentials authorisation method.

 You'll be able to connect to a Xero Organisation and make real API calls - we recommend you connect to the Demo company.
 Please use your Demo Company organisation for your testing.